tinexw/serverless-issue-6810/README.md

 - Destroy everything

 Note that the `restApiResources` property is generated dynamically by querying all available resources from the API gateway.
 Thus, the list will include the resource itself.

+This seems to be the cause of the issue.
+If the current endpoint is excluded, it is not deleted.
+See modified [`script.sh`](https://github.com/tinexw/serverless-issue-6810/blob/fix/script.sh).